rmastand/MODProducer/README.md

   cmsRun PFCandidateRun.py ~/MITOpenDataProject/eos/opendata/cms/Run2010B/Jet/AOD/Apr21ReReco-v1/0000/ ~/MITOpenDataProject/eos/opendata/cms/Run2010B/Jet/MOD/Apr21ReReco-v1/0000/ ~/MITOpenDataProject/registry.txt 1
   ```

+## Move MOD files to host machine

-- Finally, we need to transfer all of the MOD files from the CernVM to a host computer, which is where all of the code for MODAnalyzer will be run.
+Finally, we need to transfer all of the MOD files from the CernVM to a host computer, which is where all of the code for MODAnalyzer will be run.

 - On your host machine: